Maeve Murphy: Early work

 Murphy won the Sub-ti International short film Award 2011 for her comedy drama short Sushi, starring Luanna Priestman and Junichi Kajioka.
-Venice Days were co judges of that short film award and the win was announced at the Venice Film Festival and in Variety Magazine on 4 September 2011.

 Taking Stock, starring Kelly Brook and Scot Williams, an austerity comedy caper feature was based on Sushi.
-During the shoot and release it garnered coverage in the UK press.
-Taking Stock was selected for its UK premiere by the 2015 Raindance Film Festival.
-Taking Stock was selected for the 2015 Monaco International Film Festival where it won 4 awards: Independent Spirit Award: Taking Stock directed by Maeve Murphy; Best Supporting Actor; Best Producer; Best Cinematography.
-Taking Stock showed at the 2016 Garden State Film Festival where the film and director Maeve Murphy and producer Geoff Austin won the Bud Abbott Award for feature-length comedy.
-The film also showed at the WIND International Film Festival in LA where Maeve won the award for best female director in the comedy section.
+It was selected for its UK premiere by the 2015 Raindance Film Festival and for the 2015 Monaco International Film Festival where it won four awards: Independent Spirit Award: Taking Stock directed by Murphy; Best Supporting Actor; Best Producer; Best Cinematography.
+Taking Stock showed at the 2016 Garden State Film Festival where the film and Murphy and producer Geoff Austin won the Bud Abbott Award for feature-length comedy.
+The film also showed at the WIND International Film Festival in LA where Murphy won the award for best female director in the comedy section.
 Also, Junichi Kajioka won the award for best supporting actor.
-Indiewire said "Maeve Murphy is a name to look out for".
-Mark Kermode of the Observer said of Maeve that she was a "Talented writer/director" and the Huffington Post reviewed the film very positively, saying "beautifully directed with attractive performances".
-Taking Stock was released by Independent Distributor Swipe Films in cinemas across the UK on 5 Feb 2016 and was bought and released by Netflix and was featured in the 'Popular on Netflix' section.
-It was also selected 'Staff Pick' for popular independent films on Google Play.

-Taking Stock selected for Russia's 2016 Sochi International Film Festival and the SIFA Presidents Award was won by Director Maeve Murphy.
+Swipe Films released the film in UK cinemas in 2016.
+It was on UK/Irl Netflix 2016-2018.